-This sandbox block building game has been rated at the 3rd popular game of all time (after Tetris & Wii Sports).
-And it's making great inroads into education.
+This sandbox block building game has been rated at the 2nd popular game of all time, surpassed only by Tetris.
+And it's made great inroads into education.

 What Is Minecraft

 This 1 minute video will give you a good idea of what your students are doing with Minecraft, sometimes described as the world's biggest sandbox.

 - YouTube URL